“I admire your willpower.”

 You offer a coworker some cookies that you made.
 She says no because she's on a diet.
 You are impressed, because you usually can't say no to sweets.
-You say:
+This is how you compliment her.

 I admire your willpower.